interncom/DIPLOMATIC/web/README.md

 ## Password Manager Seed Storage

-Host on a public website with HTTPS (may not be necessary—not sure), then Firefox and Safari will prompt to save password even when generating with the generate button.
+Host over HTTPS, then Firefox and Safari will prompt to save password.
 It is necessary for the user to type something in the username field to trigger this.

+### Local Testing

+1. (Optional) Install `mkcert` for generating a self-signed certificate.
+1. (Optional) `mkcert localhost` to generate the certs (already commited to repo).
+1. `npm run dev` to start Vite's server, using those certificates.